Speakers

 a problem of all societies

-Target group: Students and teachers of advanced science courses as well as middle and high school students, the school community, chemistry teacher training centers, young chemist forums, adult education centers and related educational institutions. - Duration: 75 – 90 minutes
+Target group: Students and teachers of advanced science courses as well as middle and high school students, the school community, chemistry teacher training centers, young chemists' forums, adult education centers and related educational institutions. - Duration: 75 - 90 minutes

 The world of large molecules! – Plastics: curse or blessing?